 Six additional suites operate at a separate location 200 metres away, expanding the total capacity without compromising the density of the main compound.
 The sister property shares the same booking system and design language.
 Guests at either property have access to both.
 The split-site model keeps the main fifteen bungalows feeling intimate while doubling the available inventory.

 The whitewashed aesthetic against tropical greenery photographs well, which is how word spreads.
 Thatched roofs, eco-conscious materials, and natural design throughout.
 Breakfast exceptional and included.
-Forty-five minutes from DPS airport.
+DPS airport sits forty-five minutes away.
 The absence from booking platforms isn't a limitation.
 It's the business model.
 The friction filters the guest base to people who actively sought the property out, which shapes the atmosphere entirely.

 Book April–June or September–October for the value sweet spot.
 Plan July–August four to six months out.
 Confirm Nyepi (March) before booking.